hirosystems/stacks.js/packages/sbtc/README.md

 // 1.
 BUILD THE DEPOSIT TRANSACTION AND METADATA const deposit = buildSbtcDepositTx({
   amountSats: DEPOSIT_AMOUNT, // the amount in sats/sBTC to deposit; <=maxSignerFee is taken from this amount
-  stacksAddress: TARGET_STX_ADDRESS,
+  stacksAddress: TARGET_STX_ADDRESS, // the address to send/mint the sBTC to
-  signersPublicKey: await client.fetchSignersPublicKey(),
+  signersPublicKey: await client.fetchSignersPublicKey(), // the aggregated public key of the signers
-  reclaimPublicKey: YOUR_RECLAIM_PUBLIC_KEY,
+  reclaimPublicKey: YOUR_RECLAIM_PUBLIC_KEY, // public key for reclaiming failed deposits

   // OPTIONAL DEFAULTS
-  // maxSignerFee: 80_000,
-  // reclaimLockTime: 12,
+  // maxSignerFee: 80_000, // optional: fee to pay for the deposit transaction (taken from the signers from the sats)
+  // reclaimLockTime: 950, // optional: lock time for the reclaim script
-  // network: MAINNET,
+  // network: MAINNET, // optional: which bitcoin network to use });
-});

 // `deposit.transaction` has one output, which is the combined taproot of the deposit and reclaim scripts